The function dscore()

-a numeric score that measures child development, from PASS/FAIL
+a numeric score that quantifies child development by one number,

 dscore(